maminech/aminoss_photography/PLATFORM_STATUS.md

 ## ✅ EXECUTIVE SUMMARY

-Your Aminoss Photography platform is **100% ready for production deployment**.
+Your Innov8 Production platform is **100% ready for production deployment**.
 All systems are operational, mobile-optimized, and bug-free.

 ---